the-technat/the-technat/content/posts/remote-coding.md

 sudo apt update
 sudo apt install caddy
 ```

-Then define the caddy config in `/etc/caddy/Caddyfile` (update the domain to something you own):
+Then define the caddy config in `/etc/caddy/Caddyfile` (update the domain to something you own and create the related DNS records):

 ```
 technat.dev {